slackapi/node-slack-sdk/docs/_main/getting_started.md

 })();
 ```

 This code creates an instance of the `WebClient`, which uses an access token to call Web API methods.
-The program reads
+The app reads
-the app's access token from an environment variable.
-Then this program will post a message in the `#general` channel,
+the access token from an environment variable.
+Then this app will post a message in the `#general` channel,
 assuming you have invited your bot to that channel.

 Run the program.
 The output should look like the following: